Nevenall/sufficient-reason/System/Working Magick.md

 ## Spheres

-  Mysticks traditionally parcel all of reality into nine *spheres* that they might focus their studies.
-Each sphere represents a Mage's understanding of some facet of reality and their ability to manipulate it.
+  Mysticks traditionally parcel all of reality into nine *spheres* to facilite their studies.
+Each sphere represents your understanding of some facet of reality and your ability to manipulate it.

   Corrispondence
   ~ space, places, and relations between things
-  ~ the distance, real or metaphorical, between you the target of your spell is a corrispondence effect.
+  ~ the distance, real or metaphorical, between you and the target of your spell is a corrispondence effect

   Entropy
   ~ decay, chaos, and probability